Everything You Wanted to Know About CO2 and Compressed Air/Nitro/HPA Paintball Tanks.

 Compressed Air tanks are described in size by a ratio of cubic inches per pounds of pressure per square inch, for example the Maddog Compressed Air 48/3000 tank is 48 ci and safe to fill to 3000 psi.
 The general standard for air efficiency is about 10 shots per cubic inch at 3000 psi and 15 shots per cubic inch at 4500 psi.
 Compressed air tank sizes range from 13/3000 to 100/4500, this wide range includes a variety of lengths and shape configurations to fit the individual’s needs.
 Paintball Deals offers tank sizes include a 48/3000, 48/4500, 68/3000, and 68/4500.

-CO2 tanks are made of a combination of Aluminium and Steel.
+CO2 tanks are made of a combination of Aluminum and Steel.

 Compressed Air tanks rated at 3000 psi are usually made of aluminum, while tanks with a pressure rating of 4500 psi are made with a supportive wrap usually composed of carbon fiber.